Optimal $\delta$-Correct Best-Arm Selection for Heavy-Tailed Distributions: Abstract

 \section{Abstract}

-Given a finite set of unknown distributions $\textit{or arms}$ that can be sampled, we consider the problem of identifying the one with the largest mean using a delta-correct algorithm (an adaptive, sequential algorithm that restricts the probability of error to a specified delta) that has minimum sample complexity.
-Lower bounds for delta-correct algorithms are well known.
-Delta-correct algorithms that match the lower bound asymptotically as delta reduces to zero have been previously developed when arm distributions are restricted to a single parameter exponential family.
-In this paper, we first observe a negative result that some restrictions are essential, as otherwise under a delta-correct algorithm, distributions with unbounded support would require an infinite number of samples in expectation.
-We then propose a delta-correct algorithm that matches the lower bound as delta reduces to zero under the mild restriction that a known bound on the expectation of a non-negative, continuous, increasing convex function (for example, the squared moment) of the underlying random variables, exists.
-We also propose batch processing and identify near optimal batch sizes to substantially speed up the proposed algorithm.
+Given a finite set of unknown distributions $\textit{or arms}$ that can be sampled, we consider the problem of identifying the one with the maximum mean using a $\delta$-correct algorithm (an adaptive, sequential algorithm that restricts the probability of error to a specified $\delta$) that has minimum sample complexity.
+Lower bounds for $\delta$-correct algorithms are well known. $\delta$-correct algorithms that match the lower bound asymptotically as $\delta$ reduces to zero have been previously developed when arm distributions are restricted to a single parameter exponential family.
+In this paper, we first observe a negative result that some restrictions are essential, as otherwise, under a $\delta$-correct algorithm, distributions with unbounded support would require an infinite number of samples in expectation.
+We then propose a $\delta$-correct algorithm that matches the lower bound as $\delta$ reduces to zero under the mild restriction that a known bound on the expectation of $(1+\epsilon)^{th}$ moment of the underlying random variables exists, for $\epsilon > 0$.
+We also propose batch processing and identify near-optimal batch sizes to speed up the proposed algorithm substantially.
 The best-arm problem has many learning applications, including recommendation systems and product selection.
-It is also a well studied classic problem in the simulation community.
+It is also a well-studied classic problem in the simulation community.